-An ex-secondary school teacher, Kathy’s passion for the environment and dismay over the shark trade spurred her to start The Dorsal Effect.
+An ex-secondary school teacher from Singapore, Kathy’s passion for the environment and dismay over shark trade spurred her to start The Dorsal Effect.
 Her solution?
 Persuade shark fishermen to earn their livelihoods as eco-tour guides, and save sharks from being hunted down for their fins.

 When you see sharks in their natural habitat, I think that there's a point where something would change in you and you really want your future generations to be able to experience that as well.